How to Become a Physical Therapist Assistant

 Step 2: Pass the PTA Licensing Exam

-Requirements for licensure do vary by state, so it’s important to know your states individual process.
-More information can be found at The Federation of State Boards of Physical Therapy website.
+Requirements for licensure do vary by state, so it’s important to know your state’s individual process.
+More information can be found on The Federation of State Boards of Physical Therapy website.

 Step 3: Prepare Yourself for Interviewing and Begin Applying

 If you’ve earned your degree and have successfully passed your state’s licensure exam, you’re almost ready to begin your career as a PTA.
 However, just like any career, it’s important to polish up your skills and prepare yourself for the interviewing process.
 Look back at your education and work experience.
 If necessary, begin cultivating or enhancing the necessary skillsets that healthcare employers are seeking.

 As a PTA, your communication skills should also be on full display when interviewing, as employers are looking for applicants that will be able to effectively instruct and motivate their patients.
 Employers are also looking for applicants that are detail-oriented and possess a strong ability to multitask.
 You must be prepared to carefully track patient progress while simultaneously assisting many patients at one time.

 Before you begin applying, you’ll also want to determine your preferred practice areas.
 PTAs work in a variety of environments including hospitals, offices, nursing care facilities, in-home healthcare, and athletic organizations.
 While the work environment may depend on your location, it’s always helpful to narrow your search and tailor your resume to what you enjoy most.